BLDG5000 BIM Authors

 - Students are able to (1) understand the interraction between spatial relationships, time and cost in a building's design phase; (2) competently navigate BIM software interface; (3) demonstrate proficiency using a digital vocabulary in collaborative BIM environments; and (4) discern limitations and opportunities of BIM representations..

-- Typically this unit is assessed in the following ways: (1) digitally-based drawing set and (2) group submission.
+- Indicative assessments in this unit are as follows: (1) digitally-based drawing set and (2) group submission.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.